Will AI Take My Job? Future-Proof Your Career in 5 Moves

 - Rewrite 3 resume bullets to show currency with AI.

-- Take the Career Clarity Quiz to see where to invest next.
+- Take the free career snapshot quiz to see where to invest next.

 Try this next week: Take one recurring task (report, email, outline) and draft it with AI.
 Then spend your saved time on stakeholder/value work.